Barona (district of Milan): Services

 Barona houses one of the leading hospitals of Milan, Ospedale San Paolo, as well as branches of three universities, the Università degli Studi di Milano (faculty of Medicine), IULM and NABA (academy of arts).

 Monuments

 The district has several relevant churches, including a sanctuary named after Saint Rita of Cascia, the church of Saints Nazarius and Celsus, dating back to at least the 14th century, and the church of San Marchetto (16th century).
 In the southern part of the district, that is partially included in the Parco Agricolo Sud Milano reserve, there are several notable cascine (ancient farmhouses), some of which date back to the 17th century.

 References in popular culture

-The popular Italian pop band 883 mentions Barona in the song Comuli, from the 1992 album Nord Sud Ovest Est. The 2003 independent Italian movie Fame chimica is set in Barona, although some scenes have been shot in other peripheral districts of Milan, such as Quarto Oggiaro and Bonola.
+The popular Italian pop band 883 mentions Barona in the song Comuli, from the 1992 album Nord Sud Ovest Est. The 2003 independent Italian movie Chemical Hunger is set in Barona, although some scenes have been shot in other peripheral districts of Milan, such as Quarto Oggiaro and Bonola.